Larry-grd/Free-rider-simulator/README.md

 *3. Type in "./freerider_simulator" and follow the instructions in the game.

+*** The code can be successfully compiled in the Computer Science department's academy11 server.

 Additional command:

 1. you can type "make clean" to remove all .o file and the executable file named freerider_simulator.